mikemayer67/pynm/README.md

     # Fourth posting: an unregistered notification key
     nm.notify("Christmas",date="12/25")

-This will yield the following callback invocation  (*note the order resulting from the priority settings*)
+This will yield the following callback invocations  (*note the order resulting from the priority settings*)

 ```
 cb_func("<<MyEvent>>",1,z=8)                    # from posting 1, example 5 (pri=10)